GSA/challenges-and-prizes/_all-challenges/nutrient-recycling-challenge.md

   benefits from manure by-products, but further innovation is needed to develop more effective and affordable technologies that can extract nutrients and create products that farmers can use, transport, or sell more easily to where nutrients are in demand.
-The mission of the Nutrient Recycling Challenge is to help find technologies that are a win-win for the environment, farmers, and the economy.</p>
+The mission of the Nutrient Recycling Challenge was to help find technologies that are a win-win for the environment, farmers, and the economy.</p>
   <p><strong><u>Phase II Program</u></strong></p>  <strong><em>Phase II </em></strong>(2016-2017) of the Nutrient
   Recycling Challenge was a non-competitive incubation program to support innovators